-Under the regime developed by the new QA Manager the guestionnaire will be named the 'Annual Health Check', to hopefully make it less daunting to members.
-It will be piloted with all members who joined the scheme (33 in total) in August 2019.
-Then, following any amendments found to be necessary during the pilot, the new questionnaire will be rolled out to all members.
+The questionnaire has been named the 'Annual Health Check', to make it less daunting to members.
+It was piloted with all members who joined the scheme (33 in total) in August 2019.
+Then, following any amendments found to be necessary during the pilot, the new questionnaire has been rolled out to all members.

-The intention is to audit members two months before their membership is due, to stagger the process.
+The intention is to audit members at least 6 weeks before their membership is due, to stagger the process.
 A telephone appointment will be arranged with members to talk through the questionnaire.